UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.rst

             matlab -singleCompThread -nodisplay -nosplash -nodesktop

-         Then, inside MATLAB, you need to add this to your profile
+         Then, inside MATLAB, you need to add this to your profile (remember the ``c=parcluster;`` after you start MATLAB again, to get a handle)

          .. code-block:: matlab